Kristina01111000/Drws_site/README.md

 - check out univ. chir. site to see if the theme is fixed
 - use ftp to see if disabling plugins, theme fixes the issue
+- looks like the theme is the issue, not the plugins, switch to 2022 theme